IngeborgArdoe/training/foundation_english/exercise-14.md

 This is a fully optional exercise.
 As a minimum, we recommend you to read through it.

 REST Services are easily set up in Genus.
 A REST Service made in Genus is available on the application server so that other applications can call on it to perform the service operations it provides.
-Perhaps we want an external solution to be able to write something to the Genus CRM application, or in this case retrieve all activities on a given Company.
+Perhaps we want an external solution to be able to write/read something to/from the Genus CRM application.
+In this case we want it to retrieve information about activities on a given company.

 ####1.
 OPTIONAL: Create a REST Service "ActivityForCompany"